wso2-attic/aws-is/database/README.md

 # WSO2 Identity Server High Available Deployment - Database

-This is the Phase two of deploying WSO2 Identity Server HA deployment.
+This is Phase two of deploying WSO2 Identity Server HA deployment.
 Use the [database.yaml](database.yaml) to create the required Database.
 The followings are the tested database versions at the moment.

 ```
   - MySQL-5.7